OvrL0rd/CLI-Spotify-Downloader/README.md

+# Dev Branch
+This is the dev for CLI-Spotify-Downloader.
+Current changes that are in place for this branch include:

+- [x] yt-dlp fallback
+- [ ] Web Server (work in progress)
+- [ ] Updated install scripts for windows/linux (in the works)

 # CLI-Spotify-Downloader
 This python script downloads songs to your machine in a folder structure (shown below).
 This script is great for automating the download process but also the organization of songs, artists, and albums using the folder structure.